Skip to Content

 Wright Brothers Oyster & Porter House

-This excellent restaurant is perfect if you want to experience high-quality seafood that you simply cannot get anywhere else – it’s, without a doubt, the best seafood restaurant Borough Market has to offer.
+This excellent restaurant is perfect if you want to experience high-quality seafood at a level that you’ll be hard-pressed to get elsewhere – it’s, in our books, one of the best restaurants in the area.

 Easily some of the highlight dishes are the dressed crab, which has a delightful blend of taste and texture that is totally unrivalled by other similar restaurants, as well as the beef and oyster pie which creates an interesting twist on the classic British pie.